mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 10
 ```

 As this example helps illustrate, the `for (i in 1:5)` statement defines `i = 1` and then evaluates the statement `print(i * 2)`, and then defines `i = 2` and evaluates `print(i * 2)`, and so on until it completes the chunk for `i = 5`.
-The key feature of for loops is that we can use the value assigned to the iterator `i` in the statement inside the brackets `{}` to evaluate the statement for a range of values.
+The key feature of for loops is that we can use the value assigned to the iterator `i` in the statement inside the curly brackets `{}` to evaluate the statement for a range of values.
 The sequence of values assigned to the iterator are arbitrary and can occur in any order:

 ```r